8. Getting All Caught Up

 But wait a minute.
 What was that about a trumpet?

 Back in chapter three we explored the first four of seven “Feasts of Yahweh,” annual celebrations the Israelites were commanded to observe.
-We saw that each of them not only had a historical basis in the life of Israel, but a future, prophetic aspect as well.
+We saw that they (some of them) had a historical basis in the life of Israel, but they all had a future, prophetic aspect as well.
 The next one in order is the Feast of Trumpets, sometimes erroneously called Rosh Hashanah, meaning “head of the year.”
 This day has been observed—wrongly—as New Year’s Day on the Jewish civil calendar since the Babylonian captivity, a bad habit the Jews picked up from their pagan captors.
 (Yahweh put the new year in the spring.)
 The date of this holy convocation is the first day of Tishri, in the seventh and final month of the annual round of Levitical festivals.
 It falls in the Gregorian calendar’s September or October.

 Nehemiah pointed out that the Feast of Trumpets was to be a day of rejoicing: On the first day of the seventh month, he told the returning exiles of Babylon, “‘This day is holy to Yahweh your God; do not mourn or weep.’
 For all the people wept as they heard the words of the Law.”
 Yes, you would tend to do that when first confronted with the fact that you’d totally screwed up the Instructions of God—and didn’t even realize it.
 “Then he said to them, ‘Go your way.
 Eat the fat and drink sweet wine and send portions to anyone who has nothing ready, for this day is holy to our Lord.
 And do not be grieved, for the joy of Yahweh is your strength.’”
 (Nehemiah 8:9-10) Note that the “fat” was the portion of the sacrifice reserved exclusively for Yahweh—an indication that as of the Feast of Trumpets, we’ll be eating at His table!
 Wine is indicative of the blood of Christ, shed for our sins.
 It will only be “sweet” when we drink it anew with Him in His Father’s house (see Matthew 26:29).
 And we are admonished to “send portions to anyone who has nothing ready.”
 I take that to mean that we of the church of Philadelphia (those who will experience the rapture) must leave evidence behind for the potential participants of the Laodicean awakening—those who will come to faith in Christ too late to avoid the “trial that is to come upon the whole earth.”
 They will remember what we said, did, and wrote.
 Don’t clutter the message with non-essential issues: preach Christ, and Him crucified.